Chris Brown & Vanessa Vargas Dating? Breezy Flirts With Rumored GF On Instagram

 A photo posted by Vanessa Vargas (@vanessavargas) on

-Similarly, appeared to fuel reports suggesting that he’s missing former girlfriend Karrueche Tran after he took to Instagram earlier this week to share a bizarre video in which Brown admits to being a “stalker” ex-boyfriend and suggests that if he’s still in love with someone, he’ll prevent them from being able to move on from their relationship.
+Similarly, that appeared to fuel reports suggesting that he’s missing former girlfriend Karrueche Tran after he took to Instagram earlier this week to share a bizarre video in which Brown admits to being a “stalker” ex-boyfriend and suggests that if he’s still in love with someone, he’ll prevent them from being able to move on from their relationship.

 He gon' tweet Karrueche in 5…4….3….2….